nullplatform/technology-templates-nodejs/README.md

-# Technology Template for Node.js Serverless Application
+# Technology Template for Node.js

-Welcome to the **Technology Template for Node.js Serverless** repository!
-This repository provides an example for building serverless applications using Node.js.
-Whether you're new to serverless development or looking to streamline your workflow, this template offer a great starting point.
+Welcome to the **Technology Template for Node.js** repository!
+This repository provides an example for building server or serverless applications using Node.js.
+Whether you're new to nullplatform development or looking to streamline your workflow, this template offer a great starting point.

 ## Table of Contents